Circe-e-V/ASDB/index.md

 | Watts Connectedness Scale |  |  |  |  |
 | Afterglow Inventory | AGI |  |  |  |

-__Table 1__ Overview of the most commong questionnaires and their versions that ase used to assess ASC phenomena in current research
+__Table 1__ Overview of the most commong questionnaires and their versions that ase used to assess ASC phenomena in current research.
+VAS: Visual Analog Scale; FA: Factor Analysis

 Please also find a slide deck of the workshop [The Empirical Study of Altered States of Consciousness](https://www.researchgate.net/publication/382366098_The_Empirical_Study_of_Altered_States_of_Consciousness_ASSC_Tutorial) (2024) given at the ASSC conference by Dr. Timo Torsten Schmidt, Larry Fort and Cyril Costines on ResearchGate.
 This workshop includes a conceptual overview and additional suggestions and information for empirical research.